-- used in each class. - Specialised resources such as dyspraxia friendly rulers are available for all children and are commonplace within each class. - All pupils have access to extracurricular clubs which encourage independence and self-help skills. - All areas of the school are accessible to everyone including those pupils with SEND. - Pupils are given responsibilities throughout the school which they carry out independently. - Learning objectives are displayed / shared in each lesson and linked to the 'Learning Tree'. - All pupils are encouraged to change independently for PE, swimming, extracurricular clubs and sports days/activity days. - All teachers display a visual timetable which is used to support children who rely heavily on routine. - House points are used to reward selfhelp skills and independent learning. - 'Learning Warriors' are identified in each class using our learning toolkit. - Residential trips in Key Stage 2 challenge and encourage the development of age-appropriate selfhelp skills. - All children have access to our Whole School Positive Behaviour System and key staff are trained in and implement
+- Toolkits - Targets - Interactive Learning walls are displayed in each classroom to support teaching and learning. - Children are taught skills of resilience and self-help strategies i.e. ways they can continue to work independently when appropriate. - Differentiated success criteria are used. - Children are encouraged to self-assess. - THRIVE /TIS, R-time and PSHE programmes are used in each class. - Specialised resources such as dyspraxia friendly rulers are used by all children and are commonplace within each class. - All pupils have access to extracurricular clubs which encourage independence and self-help skills. - All areas of the school are accessible to everyone including those pupils with SEND. - Pupils are given responsibilities throughout the school which they carry out independently. - Learning objectives are displayed / shared in each lesson and linked to the 'Learning Tree'. - All pupils are encouraged to change independently for PE, swimming, extracurricular clubs and sports days/activity days. - All teachers display a visual timetable which is used to support children who

-- implementing 1:1 /2:1 intervention use individual pupil targets and specific strategies to bridge the gap between intervention and class-based learning.
-Class teachers / teaching assistants acknowledge when a pupil applies strategies / achieves target independently through feedback.
+- Teachers / Teaching Assistants ensure that pupils can access the task and have all the resources available.

+- Teachers / Teaching Assistants ensure that the pupil knows how to ask for help or signal that help is needed.

+- TEACCH strategies are implemented to support the development of independence skills where necessary.

+- Visual cues and prompts are used.

+- Teachers / Teaching assistants implementing 1:1 /2:1 intervention use 'catch me cards' to bridge the gap between intervention and class based learning.
+The adult gives the pupil a specific learning intention for the week (related to their 1:1 target) and this is shared with all key staff.
+The child is then encouraged to tick the box each time they achieve the learning intention in class.

 - Where appropriate, Teaching

 Assistants working 1:1 with pupils

 encourage them to be very specific

 about what they need help with, along

 with asking what they have done

 already to find the help for

 themselves.

 - Social & Emotional sessions help to encourage independence and selfhelp skills.

-- We will ensure that our pupils who require a high amount of 1:1 support will have that support delivered by a number of different adults throughout the day/week.
-This will ensure that our pupils build resilience and selfcoping strategies to enable them to cope when and if a key adult is absent.
+- We will ensure that our pupils who require a high amount of 1:1 support will have that support delivered by a number of different adults throughout